ShizukaDonaghue/happy-beans/TESTING.md

 ## Device Testing
-The application was tested manually on the follwoing devices and no issues were found:
+The application was tested manually on the following devices and no issues were found:
 <details>
   <summary>iPhone 12</summary>